aroberge/reeborg-world-creation/about/about.md

 3. _Reeborg has a compass, which makes it possible to find out which direction it is facing.
 Unfortunately, yet again, the program that enables Reeborg to get the information from the compass has a bug: it only tells Reeborg if it is facing North ... or not.
 Once again, you will first learn how to implement a workaround solution and later how to fix permanently Reeborg and get rid of what its maker calls a “feature”.
 Learning to do so will require you to learn how to use the _`return`_ keyword in either Python or JavaScript._
 4. _Reeborg can see if a wall is blocking its way, and can also turn its head to the right to see if there is a wall there.
 However, a software “glitch” \(which is another weasel term that software manufacturers use to avoid having to say that their product has a bug\) prevents Reeborg’s program from properly registering a wall when it turns its head left.
 You will be able to fix this too._

-_Sometimes to find the cause of bugs, it can help to break the normal flow of the program.
+_Sometimes, changing the normal flow of a program can help to find the cause of bugs.
 To this end, you may do one or more of the following, some of which will be explained later:_

 1. _You can pause program as it is running by pressing the **pause **button.
 This is similar to what people refer to as setting a **breakpoint **in a computer program._